ryangerardwilson/rtutor/courses/data_science.md

     # 4. Primary key
     df.set_index(['col1','col2'], verify_integrity=True)
-    # The above will throw integrity error if the set isnt a primary key.
+    # The above will throw integrity error if the set is not a primary key.
 In
-    case of error, either change the set, or do: df.drop_duplicates(subset=['col1','col2'])
+    # case of error, either change the set, or do:
+    df.drop_duplicates(subset=['col1','col2'])

     # 5. Frequency of unique values across a column/ set of columns